Caryville, Florida

 Caryville is a town in Washington County, Florida, United States located along the Choctawhatchee River.
-The Caryville is part of the Florida Panhandle in North Florida.
+Caryville is part of the Florida Panhandle in North Florida.
 The population was 301 at the 2020 census, down from 411 at the 2010 census.
 It is part of the Panama City—Panama City Beach, Florida Metropolitan Statistical Area.

 Geography

-The exact coordinates for the Town of Caryville is located at (30.775620, –85.810506).
+Caryville is part of the Florida Panhandle in North Florida and located in the upper northwest border of Washington County.

 According to the United States Census Bureau, the town has a total area of 3.2 sqmi, of which 3.0 sqmi is land and 0.1 sqmi (4.13%) is water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild winters.
 According to the Köppen climate classification, the Town of Caryville has a humid subtropical climate zone (Cfa).